+We also have a growing Year 7 choir that supports the transition from KS2 to enable students to join the Academy choir when appropriate.
 There are also lunchtime guitar and keyboard clubs and opportunities to have private lessons on a variety of instruments.

 The BTEC Level 3 course provides a variety of the skills required for professions such as music therapy, arts administration, music technology, music teaching, music production and recording.
 The skills developed through the study of music are also useful in a wide range of careers.
 These include analytical ability, confidence, listening and presentation skills.
 Examples of the paths taken by some former students include studying musical performance at BIMM, studying media at university and doing an apprenticeship at a large recording studio in Hamburg.

 Where students are confident at performance there is the opportunity to access A level music following the EDUCAS syllabus.

 Music Technology is the application of technology to the musical arts.
 It involves the use of sequencers and editing software, recording equipment and electronic musical devices.
 Musical technology is constantly evolving which makes it an interesting and exciting field of study.
 The course encompasses the composition, recording, and playback of music, touching on the management of live performance and the production of various sounds.
 In the second year of study students are given an opportunity to choose an area of study to carry out an extended piece of research and are given a thorough understanding of the music industry, contracts and business plans.